maronomics/30FDevMiniProjects/README.md

-# 30MWJuly
-Daily mini web development projects in July
+# 30 Front-end Development Mini-Projects in a Month of July